ascherer/web/index.md

 Welcome to “All Things `WEB`” in \TeX\ Live.

 Here you find the documented source code of all major `WEB` and `CWEB` programs in readable format.
-With the exceptions of `XeTeX` and `CTWILL`, all documents are in the `HINT` format and can be viewed with the `hintview` program; see https://github.com/ruckertm/HINT for the latest version.
+With the exception of `XeTeX`, all documents are in the `HINT` format and can be viewed with the `hintview` program; see [the HINT homepage](https://github.com/ruckertm/HINT) for the latest version.

 The `NAMED` entries represent the unmodified base sources as written by their respective authors, the attached `chg` links point to